 Invest in our work!
 100% of your donation goes towards our mission of community-based reparation, the fight against Black displacement caused by gentrification, and the creation of the new Space for Black Exuberance at St. Augustine’s.

-Credit card donations can be sent through the form to the right.
+Credit card donations can be sent via the secure link below.
 To donate via check, please mail it to the address below:

 232 Pearl Street